yutaro21jp/sovereign-university-data/courses/btc101/en.md

 The cypherpunk movement, deeply rooted in digital activism and cryptography, drew upon several foundational texts to articulate its principles and vision for the future.
 Among these writings, three stand out in particular:

 - The "Cypherpunk Manifesto":
-  Written by Eric Hughes in 1993, the "Cypherpunk Manifesto" asserts that privacy is a fundamental right.
+  written by Eric Hughes in 1993, the "Cypherpunk Manifesto" asserts that privacy is a fundamental right.
 The author argues that the ability to communicate freely and confidentially is essential for a free society.
 The manifesto states: "We cannot expect governments, corporations, or other large, faceless organizations to grant us privacy [...].
 We must defend our own privacy if we expect to have any".

-- The "Crypto-Anarchist Manifesto":
-  Written by Timothy C. May in 1992, this document explains how the use of cryptography could lead to an era of cryptographic anarchy where governments would be powerless to interfere in the private affairs of citizens.
+- The "Crypto-Anarchist Manifesto": written by Timothy C. May in 1992, this document explains how the use of cryptography could lead to an era of cryptographic anarchy where governments would be powerless to interfere in the private affairs of citizens.
 May envisioned a future where people anonymously exchange information and money without the intervention of a third party.

-- The "Declaration of the Independence of Cyberspace":
-  Although not exclusively cypherpunk, this text reflects the sentiments of many participants in the movement.
+- The "Declaration of the Independence of Cyberspace": although not exclusively cypherpunk, this text reflects the sentiments of many participants in the movement.
 Written in 1996 by John Perry Barlow, it is a response to the increasing regulation of the Internet by governments.
 The declaration asserts that cyberspace is a distinct realm from the physical sphere and should not be subject to the same laws.
 As it states, "We have no elected government, nor are we likely to have one".

 ### The predecessors of Bitcoin